 Once again, ladies and gentlemen, if you have a question, it is star one on your telephone keypad.
 Your next question comes from the line.
 It looks as though, oh, my apologies.
 Your next question comes from the line of Georgia Anderson with Wolf Research.
 Your line is open.

-Hi, I'm Angur Swadika Juria, and I just had a question in relation to your guidance for the full year.
-What's giving you confidence that you can raise EBITDA by 10 million, and how do you really plan to offset this weakness in R&O that we've talked about so far?
+Hi, I'm Ankur Swadikajuria, and I just had a question and relation to your guidance for the full year, what kind of what's giving you confidence that you could raise EBITDA by 10 million?
+And how do you really plan to offset this weakness in our know that we've talked about so far?

 Thanks for the question, Georgia.
-Fundamentally, there are a couple of things that are happening simultaneously that do give us the confidence to be able to raise the EBITDA guide.
-The first is, again, notwithstanding the fact that we have spent $12 million on paid search in the second quarter and still have, so that's 19 million in the first half, we revised our estimate to 35 million.
+Fundamentally, there's the there are a couple of things that are happening simultaneously that do give us the confidence to be able to raise the EBITDA guide.
+The first is, again, notwithstanding the fact that we have spent $12 million on paid search in the second quarter and still have, so that's 19 million in the first half.
+We revised our estimate to 35 million.
 So even as we spend $16 million in the second half, we believe that the improvements that we've been able to make to the way that we build our advertising programs, that those will persist.
-And there's something I did want to underscore that's very important about our broad effort around paid search, something that we've said in the past, which is, as we have built out our capability to purchase leads at scale, and as we've worked to do that efficiently and generate a ROAS, we've made numerous improvements to the site and the experience, whether it's new account creation, magic links for login, the way that we buy those ads, the landing pages that we land folks to, we're now embarked on improving the way that we direct those leads.
-That has benefit, not just for paid search around consumer acquisition, but more broadly, all of the marketing that we're doing in paid search, for instance, around business acquisition, and then broadly making consumers, enabling consumers to use Yelp in a more seamless way.
-It also rolls over to the request to quote side, where we've continued to make improvements.
+And there's something I did want to underscore that's very important about our broad effort around paid search.
+Something that we've said in the past, which is as we have built out our capability to purchase leads at scale, and as we've worked to do that efficiently and generate ROAS, we've made numerous improvements to the site and the experience. whether it's new account creation, magic links for login, the way that we buy those ads, the landing pages that we land folks to.
+We're now embarked on improving the way that we direct those leads.
+That has benefit, not just for paid search around consumer acquisition, but more broadly, all of the marketing that we're doing in paid search, for instance, around business acquisition and then broadly, enabling consumers to use Yelp in a more seamless way.
+It also rolls over to the request-to-quote side, where we've continued to make improvements.
 So you take this focus on continuous improvement, you combine it with very, very strong discipline around incremental spend, and we feel that that supports, obviously, the guide that we've provided for the second half of the year.

-That's helpful, thank you.
+That's helpful.
+Thank you.
 This concludes the question and answer session and concludes today's conference call.
 Thank you for joining.
-You may now disconnect your line.
+You may now disconnect your lines.